5-Day Sample Itinerary

 Boulder is just 45 minutes from Denver International Airport, along an easy stretch of highway.
-So getting here is easy, but narrowing down what to do upon arrival might be a challenge.
+So getting here is simple, but narrowing down what to do upon arrival might be a challenge.
 Take a look at our 5-day sample itinerary for inspiration.

 Start the day with breakfast at Jill’s Restaurant, with options that range from a hearty bowl of home-cooked oatmeal to decadent dishes like the mocha French toast.
-This Forbes Travel Guide Four-Star Restaurant is located in the elegant St Julien Hotel and Spa.
+This Forbes Travel Guide Four-Star restaurant is located in the elegant St Julien Hotel and Spa.

 Visit eTown Hall, where the nationally syndicated eTown radio program is recorded.
 Willie Nelson, Ziggy Marley, and Jack Johnson are just a few of the dozens of musicians who have been guests on eTown.
 Their space doubles as a unique venue, available for meetings and events, and features charming touches like secret passageways, recycled pews for seating and dressing rooms for keynote speakers.

 Pearl Street is the heart and soul of Boulder.
 In the evening, the pedestrian avenue is abuzz with locals meeting friends, strolling and making their way to dinner.
 Explore four car-free blocks of shops, bars, restaurants, coffee shops and galleries set in historic buildings.

 Relish in the new day with a breakfast tea and a hearty morning meal at Boulder Dushanbe Teahouse, a beautifully ornate Persian teahouse that was gifted to Boulder by its sister city in Tajikistan.

 Next door to the teahouse is the Boulder Museum of Contemporary Art (BMoCA), always worth a stop to see the latest thought-provoking installation — and a great option for a meeting or mixer.